Tony Lombardo: 1985–present: Post-Descendents

 Lombardo participated in the making of Filmage, a 2013 documentary film chronicling the history of the Descendents and All, in which he is featured in interview footage discussing his time with the band.
-In September 2014 he joined the Descendents to perform Milo Goes to College in its entirety at the Riot Fests in Chicago and Denver.
+In September 2014 he joined the Descendents to perform Milo Goes to College in its entirety at the Riot Fest in Chicago and Denver.

 Playing style

 Lombardo's bass playing with the Descendents was marked by his use of eighth note chord progressions, played in runs using down strokes rather than alternate picking.
-"Tony brings a unique style of bass playing," said Black Flag bassist Chuck Dukowski, "Every time they’re on a chord, it's a run."
-Karl Alvarez, bassist for the Descendents and All since 1987, said of Lombardo's playing: "Without being a technical player, he can play some stuff that’s flat-out impossible, and to him it’s not weird.
-That’s the best part.
-It’s not 'I'm going to impress you with my virtuosity by playing this incredibly difficult line', it's just 'that’s how the song goes.'
-The song just happens to do this ornate, complex, crazy thing on the bass because that’s just how it goes."
+"Tony brings a unique style of bass playing," said Black Flag bassist Chuck Dukowski, "Every time they're on a chord, it's a run."
+Karl Alvarez, bassist for the Descendents and All since 1986, said of Lombardo's playing: "Without being a technical player, he can play some stuff that's flat-out impossible, and to him it's not weird.
+That's the best part.
+It's not 'I'm going to impress you with my virtuosity by playing this incredibly difficult line', it's just 'that's how the song goes.'
+The song just happens to do this ornate, complex, crazy thing on the bass because that's just how it goes."

 To help increase his playing speed, Lombardo made a strap out of duct tape and fishing weights that he would wrap around his right wrist while practicing: "I used to wrap this around my wrist, and I would play—all down strokes, mind you.
 After you took those weights off, you felt lighter, you felt faster.
 It might have been psychological, might've been a little bit to it."
 He would frequently play so fast and with such hard strokes that his right arm would begin to cramp.
 "I called it 'Lombardo Arm'", said SWA's Greg Cameron, "because [his] arm would start to cramp up and you could just see the veins popping out, he was playing so hard."

 Blink-182 bassist Mark Hoppus cites Lombardo as a major influence on his own playing style: "His bass playing on those albums of the Descendents is only entirely influential on my playing.
 Just that eighth note down stroke powerful foundation of the melody that allows the guitars to do all kinds of other things.
 His playing is phenomenal."